 As for what happened in 1973 on Bruce’s final night, Fan claimed that some guys had asked Bruce to meet up with them at Tak Hing Street under the pretext that Betty would also be there.
 There was a playground nearby, which suggested that something fun would take place.
 Once there, he was ambushed by men armed with rods who attacked him from behind**.
 Fan’s account of Bruce’s death reminds me of a nocturnal scene in Jackie Chan’s Police Story Part II (1988) where Jackie’s character is tricked into going into a playground where he is ambushed by similarly-armed thugs.
 There is a similar set-up in Skinny Tiger, Fatty Dragon (1990) where Carrie Ng’s character tells Fatty to meet her at a construction site where he is surrounded by gangsters armed with rods.
 It seems like the rod fight in Jackie’s movie had inspired Sammo to do his own kind of hint-dropping, especially since 1990 was going to be the fiftieth anniversary of Bruce’s birth.
 In the `70s, there were Bruceploitation movies with similar scenes.
 Fists of Bruce Lee had a nocturnal scene where Ho Chung-Tao is walking with his girlfriend before being besieged by thugs who chase them into a playground, whereas New Game of Death had a daytime scene where Ho Chung-Tao walks into a park before being chased into a playground.

 No metal rods in either scene but the second scene has one thug armed with two bamboo rods.
-Bruce Lee’s demise was announced towards the very end of July 20 (the 38th birthday of director Joseph Kuo), so most people in H.K. only knew about the death on July 21 – the 20th birthday of Sylvia Chang.
+That playground near Tak Hing Street is the same one that Bruce Lee was photographed alongside Sylvia Lai in 1970.
+Bruce’s demise was announced towards the very end of July 20 (the 38th birthday of director Joseph Kuo), so most people in H.K. only knew about the death on July 21 – the 20th birthday of Sylvia Chang.
 She joined Golden Harvest in 1972 because of Lo Wei.
 She apparently had a crush on Bruce and once saw him holding the script of The Game of Death.
 She lived in the same GH dormitory that Bruce briefly resided in after the making of The Big Boss.
 Before he died, Sylvia had acted in two movies – The Flying Tiger and The Tattooed Dragon.
 The latter was a Jimmy Wang Yu movie directed by Lo Wei and produced by GH.
 After Bruce died, she acted in two more Lo Wei movies for GH – Chinatown Capers and Yellow-Faced Tiger.
 Chuck Norris, Bruce’s friend and on-screen combatant, was cast in the latter almost immediately after Bruce died.
 When GH decided in 1976 to make a movie starring Bruce’s younger brother, Robert, Sylvia Chang was chosen to play his love interest.
 Nora Miao, Robert’s ex-girlfriend, could have been cast but she left GH in 1974.

 Released in July 1977, The Lady Killer features a few faces from Bruce’s movies: Li Kun, Gam Dai, Ng Ming-Choi and Stephen Tung.
 Interestingly, Robert believes that Bruce was murdered but he’s never specified who by or why.
 In December 1977, Robert married another actress named Sylvia – Sylvia Lai.
 Both Sylvias appeared in a 1975 martial arts film called Hong Kong Superman.
 It starred a Bruce Lee wannabe named Bruce Leung Siu-Lung.
 Produced by a company called First Films, the film also featured people who Bruce Lee either worked with or photographed with for Golden Harvest: Carter Wong, Bolo Yeung, Mars and Sammo Hung.
 Robert Lee and Sylvia Lai divorced in 1983 – a year which marked two events: Sylvia’s first acting credit since 1976, and GH putting the finishing touches on a documentary called Bruce Lee: The Legend.
 After appearing in a Taiwanese film called The Three Great Constables, Sylvia didn’t do any more acting gigs until 2000.
 As for the Bruce Lee doc, Robert wasn’t interviewed.
 In fact, none of Lee’s relatives were.
 Despite marrying Lai in 1977, Robert did another movie with Sylvia Chang – Con Artists (1978).